rptb1/tammy-norie/plan/pod.rst

 _`.idea.dome`

   Use a clear observation dome at the top of the pod to provide 360° vision, as well as visibility of the rig.
-[TODO: Dig up supplier for this.]

 .. figure:: pod.svg
    :width: 455